viamrobotics/docs/docs/get-started/_index.md

 - control and monitor your machines securely from anywhere using the Viam app, the Viam mobile app, or Viam's SDKs
 - sync data from machines to the cloud

-In scenarios where machines are connected to a local area network (LAN) with intermittent or no cloud connectivity:
+In scenarios where machines are connected to a local area network (LAN) with intermittent or no cloud connectivity, you can

-- you can run code to control and monitor machines on a local network or on the machines themselves
+- control and monitor machines from the local network or with code on the machines themselves
-- data is cached locally and synced when possible
+- cache data on the machines and sync it when possible

 ## Scale